ReactiveX/RxNetty/rx-netty-examples/src/main/java/io/reactivex/netty/examples/http/post/README.md

 interface that provides a transformer from the original type to Netty's ByteBuf.
 Thus the encoding is handled at RxNetty's level.

-The client example above shows utilizes RawContentSource interface.
+The client example above utilizes RawContentSource interface.
 Predefined SingletonRawSource and StringTransformer are used to create single element RawContentSource object with a transform from String to ByteBuf.

 HTTP server